-To use our clay's, mix them with your favorite hydrosols, aloe juice, water, milk, yogurt or honey.
+To use Garden of Wisdom's clays, mix them with your favorite hydrosols, aloe juice, water, milk, yogurt or honey.
 You can use nearly any liquid that you can think of.
 Try different consistencies and choose what works best for you.
 Keep notes.

 Bentonite Clay is very unusual in the fact that once it becomes hydrated, the electrical and molecular components of the clay rapidly change and produce an "electrical charge".
 Its highest power lies in the ability to absorb toxins, impurities, heavy metals and other internal contaminants.
 Bentonite clay's structure assists it in attracting and soaking up poisons on its exterior wall and then slowly drawing them into the interior center of the clay where it is held in a sort of repository.

 Derived from weathered volcanic ash, blue clay is rich in mineral nutrients.
 With great detoxifying properties, this clay is perfect for oily skin, drawing out impurities and resulting in clearer, cleaner pores.
 Blue montmorillonite clay is the most potent of all clay's.
 It is the one that presents the highest efficiency in terms of detoxification.